dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 For a parent component to make an element reference available to other components, the parent component can:

 * Allow child components to register callbacks.
-* Invoke the registered callbacks during the `OnAfterRender` event with the passed element references.
+* Invoke the registered callbacks during the `OnAfterRender` event with the passed element reference.
 Indirectly, this approach allows child components to interact with the parent's element reference.

 The following Blazor WebAssembly example illustrates the approach.